logto-io/docs/docs/docs/references/users/README.md

 #### role_names

 roles_names represent the roles granted to the user in Logto.

-A _role_ is a group of permissions that you can grant to users.
-Using roles makes it easier to grant, revoke, and adjust permissions than assigning permissions to users individually.

 You cannot update the user's role_names using Admin Console for now.
 Stay tuned.